-- Choose to take 2 or 3 years to successfully complete your VCE. - Study VET (Vocational Educational Training) subjects as part of your VCE (Victorian Certificate of Education). - Undertake the VCE VM (VCE Vocational Major {formerly VCAL}). - Continue with a VCE Unit 3 & 4 study while you are in Year 11, if you have already undertaken the VCE Unit 1 & 2 study in Year 10.
+- Choose to take 2 or 3 years to successfully complete your VCE. - Study VET (Vocational Educational Training) subjects as part of your VCE (Victorian Certificate of Education). - Undertake the VCE VM (VCE Vocational Major {formerly VCAL}). - Undertake the VPC, (the Victorian Pathway Certificate, formerly Foundation VCAL) A 2-3 YEAR flexible leaving school Certificate - Continue with a VCE Unit 3 & 4 study while you are in Year 11, if you have already undertaken the VCE Unit 1 & 2 study in Year 10.